Chart Color Schemes

 Wellard is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Wellard, as per the latest Census data, 95.2% of dwellings were houses, with the remaining 4.8% being semi-detached homes, apartments, or other types.
-This is compared to Perth metropolitan area's 93.0% houses and 7.0% other dwellings.
-Home ownership in Wellard stood at 9.2%, with mortgaged dwellings at 65.1% and rented ones at 25.7%.
+Wellard's dwelling structures, as per the latest Census, were 95.2% houses and 4.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 93.0% houses and 7.0% other dwellings.
+Home ownership in Wellard was at 9.2%, with mortgaged dwellings at 65.1% and rented ones at 25.7%.
 The median monthly mortgage repayment was $1,902, higher than Perth metro's average of $1,724.
-The median weekly rent in Wellard was $350, compared to Perth metro's $315.
-Nationally, Wellard's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+Weekly rent in Wellard was $350, compared to Perth metro's $315.
+Nationally, Wellard's mortgage repayments were higher at $1,902 against the Australian average of $1,863, while rents were lower at $350 compared to the national figure of $375.

 Frequently Asked Questions - Housing